 ABOUT OUR HEAD TRAINER

 Teresa’s ambitions include obtaining the last two scores for her USDF Gold Medal, competing internationally, and eventually moving forward with education to become a licensed USDF judge.
 She enjoys helping all levels of riders, and maintains the viewpoint that dressage is for every athlete, no matter the saddle or discipline.
+Teresa currently coaches riders from a wide variety of disciplines, including: Working Equitation, Eventing, Reining, Barrel Racing, Hunters, Jumpers, and Western Dressage.
+She enjoys spreading the joy of Dressage and training to everyone.

 A female equestrian riding a dark brown horse on a dressage arena with a backdrop of green hills and buildings.